pszufe/2024_Julia_EC_EconomicDep/1_Basics/README.md

         ```

        Additionally, you need to make Julia to work with Python.
 By default Julia installs its own Python.
-       However you can attach your Julia to an external Python installation (OPTIONAL):
+       However, you can attach your Julia to an external Python installation (OPTIONAL):
        ```
         ENV["PYTHON"]="C:\\ProgramData\\Anaconda3\\python.exe"
         using Pkg